wtsi-hgi/openstack-info/README.md

                         OpenStack.
 Configured automatically if not set
                         (default: None)
   --retries RETRIES     Number of times to retry getting information about a
-                        particular tpye of OpenStack resource (default: 2) --retry-wait RETRY_WAIT
+                        particular tpye of OpenStack resource (default: 3) --retry-wait RETRY_WAIT
                         Initial amount of time (in seconds) to wait after a failure before retrying (default: 1.0) --retry-wait-multiplier RETRY_WAIT_MULTIPLIER
-                        Multiplier that is applied to the wait time after each failure. e.g. An initial wait time of 5.0, a wait multiplier of 2.0, and a maximum of 4 retries will result in the waits between retries of [5.0, 10.0, 20.0, 100.0] (default: 5.0)
+                        Multiplier that is applied to the wait time after each failure. e.g. An initial wait time of 1.0s, a wait multiplier of 5.0, and a maximum of 3 retries will result in the waits between retries of [1.0s, 5.0s, 25.0s] (default: 5.0) --retry-wait-deviation RETRY_WAIT_DEVIATION
+                        To minimise collisions, the wait time before retrying a request is randomised to plus or minus the value of this parameter as a percentage of the total wait time. e.g. A wait time of 1.0s and max deviation percentage of 10.0 will result in an actual wait between 0.9s and 1.1s (default: 10.0)
 ```

 ### Python